kuegi/kuegiBot/docs/aboutCodingABot/readme.md

 - entries vs. exits
 - benefits of bottrading: taking signals 24/7
 - improving your strategy: why backtesting is so important
+- do not overfit: the power of oos

 sample implementations: i plan to implement some basic ideas into strategies, to show the process.
 Will write about it here:
 - [SMA Cross](sampleStrategies/MACross.md)